We Pay 25% referral fee for Buyers and Seller Introductions

 Are there any exclusions? |

+Yes.
 1) A referral cannot be a referral to another Agent (We don't pay referral fees to people who refer me to other agents).
 The referral fee is strictly for introductions or information about owners of properties that are about to sell or list (that are not represented by other agents) or principals that are considering buying.
 2) Any information that's public is not accepted.
 We are looking for insider information.
 3) Any information on any deal that is publicly listed is not a referral.
 4) A referral cannot be for any property or principal that we already know or are working with.
 If you're unsure if we know someone please ask before providing the referral.
 5) We are not interested in "daisy chains" - or referrals of referrals (where multiple parties are referring the same entity). |

 F.A.Q.s |